microsoft/adaptive_cloud_community/README.md

 ## Azure Hybrid AMA on Twitter Spaces

-Join Azure Hybrid + multicloud experts from Microsoft and the MVP community to learn about new product features, releases and to find answers to challenging hybrid and multicloud problems.
+Join Azure Hybrid & Multicloud experts from Microsoft and the MVP community to learn about new product features, releases and to find answers to challenging hybrid and multicloud problems.
 Live on Twitter!
 Learn more [here](TwitterSpaces.md/).

 ## Azure Hybrid Cloud resources